zahlabut/LogTool/README.md

 **12)  Undercloud - analyze deployment log**

-This mode may help you to understand what went wrong while deployment procedure, basing on generated log.
+This mode may help you to understand what went wrong while OC or UC deployment, basing on generated log.
-Deployment logs are generated when --log option is used ib deploy script, for example inside 'overcloud_deplo.sh', the problem is that such logs are not friendly enough and it's hard to understand what exactly went during the deployment.
-Especially when verbosity is set to 'vv' or even more, this will make the log not readable with a bunch of data in it.
+Deployment logs are generated when ""--log" option is used, for example inside the "overcloud_deploy.sh" script, the problem is that such logs are not "friendly" and it's hard to understand what exactly went wrong, especially when verbosity is set to "vv" or more, this will make the log not readable with a bunch of data inside it.
-This mode will run on your deployment log and will provide details for failed TASKs in its result file.
+This mode will provide you some details about all failed TASKs.

 # Installation
 This tool is available on GitHub, clone it to your **Undercloud** host with: